Intensive Self Care With Cancer - 038

 “In putting this document together, I have invested thousands of hours, read more than 900 peer-reviewed papers, and consulted with dozens of doctors and experts.
 I want to be clear that I am not suggesting I have found a cure for cancer, nor am I the first to propose using repurposed drugs for cancer.
 What I hope to provide is a well-researched clearinghouse of information that picks up where traditional cancer therapies leave off.”

-Dr. Vinay Prassad, a hematologist-oncologist who isn’t afraid of a little controversy, published a paper in Lancet Oncology titled, Drug repurposing for cancer treatments: a well-intentioned, but misguided strategy.
+Dr. Vinay Prassad, a hematologist-oncologist, published a paper in Lancet Oncology titled, Drug repurposing for cancer treatments: a well-intentioned, but misguided strategy.
 Dr. Prasad writes,

 “Drug repurposing is well intentioned and appealing.
 However, available evidence suggests caution should be taken.
 Enthusiasm for these drugs has been driven by findings from retrospective observational studies that are subject to bias.
 After the application of rigorous methods (causal observational design and randomised trials), no benefits were observed.
 Many frequently discussed repurposed drugs lack activity—the ability to shrink tumours—a well-established prerequisite for selecting drugs to advance to randomised trials.”

-Some physicians might say I’m neurotic and am pursuing routes that have little to no scientific evidence.
+Some physicians might say I’m pursuing routes that have little to no scientific evidence.
 And that I’m advocating for unproven treatment that gives cancer patients false hope.
 I respond with,

 “Put yourself in my shoes, and let’s see what you’d do to stay alive.”